 “No. I’ll get it from him tomorrow.
 I agree that he’ll be a good client.
 In fact, I have a perfect candidate in mind.
 I think they’ll like each other, and they’ll get along great.
 I gotta get to my homework, so unless you have something else I’ll say g’bye.”

 “Nope, I’ve covered everything I wanted to tell you.
 Oh, wait, I do have a question.
 Are you surprised that Devin is gay?”

 “Yeah.
 I’d never have guessed.
 Really.
 But it’s my opinion that everyone should have the right to love who they want.
 That includes a hot guy like Devin.
 Especially a hot gay guy like Devin who has homophobic parents.
 I hope we can find him a boyfriend and it works out great for him — actually, for both of them.”

 “I agree.
 He deserves to find a nice guy and be happy.”

 “Well, the last thing I have to say, Jase, is go do your homework.
 Bye”

 Jason laughed.
 “I will, and you do yours too.
 Bye, Tiffany.”

-Tuesday evening found Jason and Ron in a school bus on their way to the Campo campus.
-Ron started laughing.
+Jase and Ron couldn’t believe their luck — they both won tickets to the Campo game in the lottery.
+So, Tuesday evening found them in a school bus on their way to the Campo campus.